FrontEndFoxes/curriculum/workshop/minis/mini1.md

 </v-btn>
 ```

 Try to add the dog to favorites.
-Now you can see 'favorite' icon is greyed-out and you cannot click it one more time.
+Now you can see that the 'favorite' icon is greyed-out and you cannot click it again.

-## Removing dogs from Favorites
+## Removing Dogs from Favorites

 What if you stopped liking one of the dogs' images?
 In this unlikely event, you will need a way to remove it from the `favoriteDogs` array.
 We need one more method for this, so let's add it after the `addToFavorites` (add a comma after `addToFavorites` closing bracket):